 Doctor of Philosophy (PhD)

-The growing human population, climate change, carbon trading, nutrition,human health and food security are just some of the imperatives facing modern agricultural, environmental scientists and agricultural and resource economists.
+The growing human population, climate change, carbon trading, nutrition,human health and food security are just some of the imperatives facing modern agricultural and environmental scientists.
 The time is now for essential, innovative and vital research to address these challenges.